LaZeAsh/notes/content/notes/Gradient Descent.md

 Average cost is the average of the costs of all the training example, it's also a measure of how lousy the network is and how "bad" the computer should "feel"

+What we mean when we say a network is learning is that we're just minimizing the cost function